Power of Attorney vs Executor of Estate: Key Differences and Responsibilities Explained

 2. Durable Power Of Attorney: Remains in effect if the principal becomes incapacitated.
 It often includes language specifying its durability.

 3. Special or Limited Power Of Attorney: Grants the agent authority for specific tasks or for a limited period.
-Examples include selling a property or managing certain financial transactions.
+Instances for example are disposing of a property or control over and responsibility for certain financial transactions.

 Advantages And Limitations